What a Massage Function Actually Does

 Better sleep quality.
 Using the heat and massage function in the evening, particularly the gentle vibration setting, signals the nervous system to wind down.
 Multiple customers have reported improved sleep when they incorporated a short session into their evening routine.

 Support for recovery.
 After physical exercise or physiotherapy, gentle massage accelerates recovery by promoting blood flow to fatigued or sore muscle groups.
-The recliner is not a replacement for professional treatment, but it is a useful complement between sessions.
+The recliner is not a replacement for professional treatment from a qualified physiotherapist, but it is a useful complement between sessions.

 Massage Recliner vs Standard Recliner